mahn00b/ion-network-auth/README.md

 - I would hide the client-side implement of ION-tools.
 This way, we're not exposing our underlying authentication method.
 I would extend the API and use a different method for creating JSON Web Signatures.
 - API access logging and client-side monitoring
 - Create more conventions and patterns around commits
+- More of an emphasis on mobile responsiveness.
+- Storybook integration for component documentation.

 ## Acknowledgments

 This project was built using the [Material UI React library](https://mui.com/).
 The login/signup pages were built from a [template](https://github.com/mui/material-ui/tree/v5.11.4/docs/data/material/getting-started/templates/sign-in) (also provided by Material).

 Shout out to the [Decentralized Identity](https://identity.foundation/) team for providing the [ion-tools](https://github.com/decentralized-identity/ion-tools) lib.
 This made understanding and usage of the ION network very easily.